iluwatar/java-design-patterns/combinator/README.md

 **Programmatic Example**

-In computer science, combinatory logic is used as a simplified model of computation, used in computability theory and proof theory.
-Despite its simplicity, combinatory logic captures many essential features of computation.
+In software design, combinatory logic is pivotal for creating reusable and modular code components.
+By leveraging higher-order functions, the Combinator pattern promotes code reuse and maintainability in Java applications.

-First of all, we have an interface consist of several methods `contains`, `not`, `or`, `and` .
+In this Java example, we demonstrate the implementation of combinators such as `contains`, `not`, `or`, and `and` to create complex finders.

 ```java
 // Functional interface to find lines in text.